Julien Razafimanazato

-Julien Razafimanazato, born July 7, 1968 in Mandritsara, resides in Malagasy State, and is Minister of Education for 2009 to 2011.
+Julien Razafimanazato (born July 7, 1968, in Mandritsara, Madagascar) is a former minister of education, from 2009 to 2011.
 His occupation is teaching in higher education and the CEO IMGAM.

 Biography

-Razafimanazato, born July 7, 1968 to Mandritsara is married with 3 children, and is of Tsimihety ethnicity.
+Razafimanazato is married with 3 children, and is of Tsimihety ethnicity.

 Academic career

 Studies

 He grew up and attended high school at Lycée Victor Miadana, Mandritsara, to baccalaureate level.
 He continued his studies at the universities of Fianarantsoa and Antananarivo during which he obtained his graduate degree in pure mathematics.
 Upon completion of his academic training, he had earned more than five high-level qualifications, elevating him into the world of the Madagascar and even the French elite: